 Automation rules are very powerful and can help assign shipping services automatically to the orders based on certain criteria of your choosing.

-You can also use rules to enable a printed Invoice, packing slip or even a CN22/23 to be printed at the time of pressing ship on the order you are dispatching.
+You can also apply tags to your orders or enable a printing template to be printed at the time of pressing ship on the order you are dispatching.

 Create your first rule

-The first job here is to give the rule a name.
+The first job here is to give your rule a name.
 This is important to identify the rule for future edits.
-Good practice would be to give the rule a descriptive name, so what the rule is intended to do for example: "Next day delivery" "Apply priority tag" etc.
+Good practice would be to give the rule a descriptive name of what the rule is intended to do for example: "Next day delivery" "Apply priority tag" etc.

 The next section is to decide when the rule will apply to an order.

 The options are:

 When an order is created - This means that the rule will run against the order upon creation in Veeqo.
 So that would be when the order arrives in Veeqo or if a manual order is created.

 When an order is created or updated - This means that the rule will not just run against created orders, but also orders that have been updated in some way.